 A prime example of recreation combined with arts and culture, Cambridge Junction, on the eastern edge of the Town of Cambridge, was once an important train stop.
 The tracks that ran through the valley and along the river are now the Lamoille Valley Rail Trail.
 Today the Trail is designed for biking, walking, snowmobiling and cross country skiing.
 The Lamoille Valley Rail Trail traverses the northern part of Vermont.
 When it is fully extended, it will be more than 90 miles long.
 It also connects to the Cambridge Greenway that takes you into Jeffersonville.
 The historic Cambridge Junction Covered Bridge is near the trailhead.
 On the way out of town, stop in to have a beer with locals at Robbie’s Wildlife Refuge.

 Cambridge Village lies in the serene and fertile Lamoille River Valley near the intersection of Routes 15 and 104.
 The Cambridge Village Market is a country store and gas station with great subs.
 A hub of recreation combined with arts and culture, the market is a mainstay of the community.
-You might spot a building painted like the Italian flag – it’s Angelina’s where you can get homemade pizza, calzones and more.
+You might spot a building painted purple – it’s Rusty’s Pizza and Pie (formerly Angelina’s) where you can get pizza, quiche, hummus and more.
 There is also a cute little family park with benches, a garden and a Pirate Ship (provided by Cambridge Area Rotary).

 Named for Thomas Jefferson, Jeffersonville sits at the confluence of recreation combined with arts and culture.
 Jeffersonville is located at the intersection of Routes 15 and 108 in the geographic center of Cambridge.
 Two art galleries illustrate Jeffersonville’s history as a center for landscape artists.
 That history continues.
 The Cambridge Arts Council commissioned the painting of two silos at the entrance to town.
 The organization also hosts the annual Festival of the Arts on the second Saturday in August as well as a number of other summer events.
 There’s a nice selection of chews & brews including Smugglers’ Notch Distillery, 158 Main Restaurant, The Village Tavern, Cupboard Deli, The Farm Store, and Burger Barn.